Nordstrom Anniversary Sale 2021: Your Guide to the Best Deals - E! Online

 The sale runs in two phases:

-• All Nordsy Club cardmembers can shop Early Access starting July 12 at 3:00 a.m.
+• All Nordy Club cardmembers can shop Early Access starting July 12 at 3:00 a.m.
 ET / 12:00 a.m.
 PT.
 And depending on your Nordy Club status.

 • The public sale begins online July 28 at 3:00 a.m.
 ET / 12:00 a.m.
 PT.